frtunikj/sdc_vehicle_detection/writeup.md

 ![alt text][image11]

-After experimenting with the buffer length and threashold values the final values were set to:
+After experimenting with the buffer length and threshold values the final values were set to:

 ```
 'heat_threshold': 2,